Tagrand/makers-cloud-engineering-exercise/README.md

 This approach to design is something I am trialing so any feedback would be really helpful.
 In my commits I've tried to add explanations for the order of my decisions.

 #### Tech
 I decided to do the task in Ruby, as this website is quite light and I felt that doing it with Sinatra and Datamapper nice and simple tools for the job.
 My original plan was to use AWS, but I set a fixed period of time to achieve this as I knew it could be tricky.
-In the end I deployed with Heroku, but you can read my  <a name= "reflections"> reflections</a> to see what I learnt and my reasoning to go to Heroku.
+In the end I deployed with Heroku, but you can read my  <a href= "#reflections"> reflections</a> to see what I learnt and my reasoning to go to Heroku.

 #### Targets (Written before starting) - no more than 4 points
 - Only focus on reaching a checkpoint, don't worry about the extra complexity until you get there.